Brunhild: Prose Edda

 The Prose Edda of Snorri Sturluson is the earliest attestation of the Scandinavian version of Brunhild's life, dating to around 1220.
-Snorri tells the story of Brunhild in several chapters of the section of the poem called Skáldskaparsmál.
+Snorri tells the story of Brunhild in several chapters of the section of the poem called Skáldskaparmál.
 His presentation of the story is very similar to that found in the Völsunga saga (see below), but is considerably shorter.

 After Sigurd kills the dragon Fafnir, he rides up to a house on a mountain, inside of which he finds a woman sleeping wearing armor.
 He cuts the armor from her, and she wakes up, and says that she was a valkyrie named Hild, but called Brunhild.
 Sigurd then rides away.

 Later, Sigurd brings Gunnar to Brunhild's brother Atli to ask for Brunhild's hand in marriage.
 Brunhild lives on a mountain called Hindarfjall, where she is surrounded by a wall of flame.
 Atli tells them that Brunhild will only marry a man who rides through the flame.
 Gunnar is unable to do this, and Sigurd switches shapes with him, riding through the flames.
 Sigurd then weds Brunhild as Gunnar, but places a sword between the two of them on their wedding night.
 The next morning, he gives Brunhild a ring from the hoard of the Nibelungen, and Brunhild gives him a ring in return.
 Gunnar and Sigurd then return to their own shapes and return to the court of Gunnar's father Gjuki.